pedohorse/lifeblood/docs/source/nodes/stock/telegram_notifier.rst

     .. warning::
-        **BEWARE:** when executing on workers - ``bot_id`` **WILL BE SAVED TO SCHEDULER'S DATABASE** as part of Invocation Job description
+        **BEWARE:** when executing on workers - ``bot_id`` **WILL BE SAVED TO SCHEDULER'S DATABASE** as part of Invocation Job description.
+So anyone with direct access to the database will be able to find your ``bot_id`` in it